mealal/vault-atlas-plugin/test/README.md

 ```
 ./start.sh --apiID=your_api_id --apiKey=your_api_key --groupID=your_group_id
 ```
-The script will downloads image _vault_ and start container _hashicorp_vault_.
+The script will download image _vault_ and start container _hashicorp_vault_.
 As a result new temp user will be created.

 ### Getting more temp users
 The follwoing command can be used to generate more tokens/users.